KenBuckley/imdb/README.md

 "tt0000502"	"movie"	"Bohemios"	"Bohemios"	false	1905		100	 [null]

 table design:
-we keep the field original title as that might also be used in the search for the title (more information needed).
+it might also be good to keep the field originalTitle as that might also be used in the search for the title especially for titles that are not in english.
+We could also add unaccent or og_trgm to assist with searching titles and originalTitle.
+(more information needed to make this decision).

 Do not apply indexes before bulk data loading, or else this will slow down the loading.
 Apply indexes after data loading.

 the program should take into account that when creating a movie, that movie/genre are keys on table genre, hence we should remove duplicate genes from the creation of a new movie (many different methods available to do this).

-There are many movies without a rating - so we should return null for the rating if it is not present: there are 386K movie records without a rating
+There are many movies without a rating - so we return null for the rating if it is not present: there are 386K movie records without a rating
 SELECT count(m.*)
 FROM public.movie m